alpaka-group/llama/documentation/pages/mappings.rst

 .. image:: ../images/layout_tree_2.svg

-Now the two trees are connected so that we can represent user domain and datum domain with one tree:
+Now the two trees are connected so that we can represent array domain and datum domain with one tree:

 .. image:: ../images/start_tree_2.svg